Budapest 3rd constituency

-The 3rd constituency of Budapest (Budapesti 03. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
-The constituency standard abbreviation: Budapest 03.
+The 3rd constituency of Budapest (Budapesti 03. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
+The constituency's standard abbreviation: Budapest 03.
 OEVK.

-Since 2022, it has been represented by Miklós Hajnal of the Momentum party.
+Since 2026, it has been represented by Péter Magyar of the Tisza Party, who also serves as Hungary's prime minister.

 Geography

 The 3rd constituency is located in the western part of Buda.

 The constituency borders the 4th constituency to the north, the 1st constituency to the east, the 2nd constituency to the south and the 2nd constituency of Pest County to the west.

 List of districts

 The constituency includes the following municipalities: